swcarpentry/training-course/_submissions/round-02/2/2012-11-30-dictionaries-vs-lists-in-python.md

 1. I speak just a little too fast.
 2. I could use some pauses in between statements to let people think.
-3. Having just two people watching me really did make things seem more &#8220;real&#8221;.
+3. Having just two people watching me really did make things seem more "real".

-As soon as I stopped the video one of my audience members said, &#8220;Ohhh, I&#8217;ve been struggling with that all day.
-That makes sense now!&#8221;.
-So, overall I&#8217;m pretty happy with how it came out.
+As soon as I stopped the video one of my audience members said, "Ohhh, I've been struggling with that all day.
+That makes sense now!".
+So, overall I'm pretty happy with how it came out.